dinesh4524/phishnex/README.md

 ## 🛠️ Tech Stack

-PhishShield is built with a modern, performant, and scalable frontend technology stack.
+PhishNex is built with a modern, performant, and scalable frontend technology stack.

 -   **Core Framework:** **React 19** with **Vite**
 -   **Language:** **TypeScript**